Hawaii0821/FaceAttr-Analysis/README.md

 # FaceAttr-Analysis

-This repo is for my adavanced training on deeping learning with the purpose of building a face attributes analysis application.
+This repo is for the adavanced training on deeping learning with the purpose of building a face attributes analysis application.

 ## File Description